janspoerer/janspoerer.github.io/index.markdown

 And last, I am involed with **[21e6 Capital AG](https://21e6.io/)**, an investment company for sophisticated, professional crypto investors.

+## Project Portfolio

+Please find my project portfolio in this [post](post/2022/07/24/project-portfolio.html).

 ## Technical Interests

 I am a big fan of **engineering** challenges, less so of architectural challenges.

 I code with `Java`, `JavaScript`/`TypeScript`, and `Python`.
 After struggling with `Visual Basic` and `Fortran` in middle school, the first language that I learned to do well in was `Ruby`.
 This was then followed by getting deep into `Python`.